After Membrane Sweep: Complete Symptoms Guide 2026

-After a membrane sweep, you may have cramping, mild pelvic pressure, pink or brown spotting, and irregular contractions as your body gets ready for labor.
+After a membrane sweep, your body may feel different almost right away.
+You may have cramping, mild pelvic pressure, pink or brown spotting, and irregular contractions as your cervix responds.
 These symptoms can last a few hours to a couple of days and often feel like period cramps.
-You can ease discomfort with rest, fluids, paracetamol if suitable, and warm baths.
-Regular contractions, heavy bleeding, fever, or severe pain need medical attention, and more signs can help you know what’s next.
+This guide explains what can feel normal, what may mean labor is near, and when you should call your provider.

 What Happens After a Membrane Sweep?